Skip to main content

 Example:

 Notice that if the result bag contains more than one object the into variable(s) will be bound only to the first object in the bag.
-In the example, if more that one person is named Eve only the first one found will be assigned to :e.
+In the example, if more that one employee would have been named Olle, only the first one found will be assigned to :e.

 If you wish to assign the entire result from a set query to a variable, enclose it in parentheses.
 The result will be a bag.
 The elements of the bag can then be extracted with the infix in operator or the in() function.